 By February 10, Mubarak was ready to give up and resign.
 He arranged to give his resignation speech to the nation that evening.
-Protestors awaited the speech with euphoria, but were mortified when, two hours after the appointed time, it was finally aired.
+Protestors awaited the speech with euphoria, but they were mortified when, two hours after the appointed time, it was finally aired.
 Rather than resign, an exhausted Mubarak announced that he would remain in power until emergency presidential elections in September.
 Mubarak had fully intended on resigning, but according to reports from sources close to the ruling family, Gamal persuaded his father to hold out longer.
-The heir-apparent rewrote his father's speech several times, much to the consternation of his siblings and other ex-NDP officials-he almost came to blows with his younger brother Alaa, and NDP leaders were forced to separate them.29 That evening, Hossam Badrawy resigned as secretary-general in protest of the speech.
+The heir-apparent rewrote his father's speech several times, much to the consternation of his siblings and other ex-NDP officials-he almost came to blows with his younger brother Alaa, and NDP leaders were forced to separate them.
+That evening, in protest of the speech, Hossam Badrawy resigned as secretary-general.